Network Orchestration¶

 [:task1, :task2] |

-Waits for listed tasks |
+Waits for listed tasks to complete |

 :optional |

-Only runs when activated |
+Only runs when explicitly activated |

 Robot#call Interface¶

-Each robot implements the SimpleFlow step interface:
+Each robot implements the SimpleFlow step interface via call(result):

 def call(result)

-robot_result = run(**extract_run_context(result))
+robot_result = run(message, **run_context)

 result